Transition from Elementary to Secondary

 Balancing the Curriculum Between Core Subjects and Creativity

 For Upper School students, the school day provides a balance of academic inquiry and opportunities for movement and creativity.
 Students will spend most of the day in their homerooms studying core subjects such as reading, writing, social studies, math, and science.They will gain proficiency with a variety of technologies ranging from word processing to online skills as they learn to express themselves and safely explore the digital world.
 Integrated into the afternoons, students will participate in various electives called studios.
 These electives may vary based on the interests of each group of students, but will include opportunities for focused study in areas of physical education, foreign language, visual arts, technology, drama, choir, instrumental performance, and general music.

 Contracts of Work: From Work Plan to Syllabus

-Students’ academic work will be organized using a “contract” (similar to a syllabus) with a menu of assignments.
-Students will learn to schedule their time as they work to complete assignments according to interests and abilities.
-The faculty encourages students to strive for excellence in all core areas and fosters independence as students learn important research skills and take responsibility for independent follow-up assignments.
-Educators will support this independence with individualized lessons and supplementary materials to engage and empower all learners.
-There will also be time for exercises in leadership and community building such as class meetings, peer mentoring, and community service.
+Students’ academic work will be organized using multi-week contracts of study (similar to a syllabus and extension of the one-week elementary work plan) listing a menu of assignments.
+Using the contract/syllabus, students will learn to schedule their time as they complete assignments ordered by interest and ability.
+The Upper School faculty encourage students to strive for excellence in all core areas as well as foster independence as students learn research skills and take responsibility for independent follow-up assignments.
+The faculty support this independence with individualized lessons and supplementary materials to engage and empower all learners.
+There is also time built into the day for exercises in leadership and community building such as class meetings, peer mentoring, and community service.